alyshajarfz/myProjects/projectFoodOrdering-Login/README.md

 Overall, this flexible login system ensures easy access for both returning and new customers, providing a seamless start to their ordering experience.

+The demo below shows how the login and signup sections function on the eMenu Taste Haven Cafe website.

 https://github.com/user-attachments/assets/62a2d42a-58b7-4736-ae08-faaf43b0cf9e